 It also covers all the related costs such as national insurance, tax, pension, training and staff expenses should they be asked to travel to Strasbourg, for example.
 MEPs can also use it to cover expenses for those on work experience with us.
 Members have to demonstrate to Parliament’s authorities that our staff are covered for tax and social security payments.

 The Parliamentary Assistance Allowance cannot be paid directly to the MEPs themselves and I use Linden Accountants as my approved Paying Agent to administer these UK staff resources and contracts.
 The contracts for my Brussels based staff and stagiaires (interns) are administered and paid directly by the Parliament.
-Copies of all staff contracts are lodged with the EP authorities, as required by the rules.
+Copies of all staff contracts are lodged with the European Parliament authorities, as required by the rules.

 My contract with my Paying Agent is regulated by the Parliamentary authorities.
 At the end of each calendar year, through my Paying Agent, I provide a detailed reconciliation of the monies received for Parliamentary Assistance to the European Parliament.
 These are reviewed by the Parliamentary authorities and formally signed off if correct.

 I currently have four full-time and two part-time members of staff, who are based either in my London constituency or in Brussels.
 None of them are relatives.
 Any full-time stagiaire (intern) is remunerated under the European Parliament rules.